Who is Shinzo Abe, Japan’s departing leader, and what legacy will he leave?

 Born in 1954, Abe was raised in a prominent political family.
 His grandfather on his mother’s side, Nobusuke Kishi, was Japan’s prime minister from 1957 to 1960.
 A wartime leader, Kishi was imprisoned by the United States as a suspected war criminal for three-and-a-half years before returning to domestic politics.
 Abe’s father was Shintaro Abe, Japan’s foreign minister from 1982 to 1986.

-Two year’s after his father’s death in 1991, Abe was elected to represent Yamaguchi Prefecture in Japan’s House of Representatives.
+Two years after his father’s death in 1991, Abe was elected to represent Yamaguchi Prefecture in Japan’s House of Representatives.
 Like his relatives, he served as part of the Liberal Democratic Party, a center-right party that has dominated Japanese electoral politics since 1955.

 He rose through the ranks, eventually becoming the chief cabinet secretary for Prime Minister Junichiro Koizumi in 2005, and a year later replaced Koizumi as head of the party and prime minister.
 He would go on to serve a 366-day stint as Japan’s leader from 2006 to 2007, before stepping down over health complaints.